PMunch/binaryparse/README.rst

       6: x
       s: y # invalid, generates an exception

-| Endian only refers to aligned reads, while bit-endian only refers to unaligned reads.
+If any of the following is violated, binaryparse should generate an exception:

+- Byte endianness can only be used with byte-multiple integers.
-| When reading unaligned data, you should always ensure that bit-endian is uniform between **byte boundaries**.
+- Bit endianness must be uniform between **byte boundaries**.
-| Your spec must finish on a byte boundary.
+- Spec must finish on a byte boundary.

 .. code:: nim

    createParser(myParser, bitEndian = n):
-      2: a
-      16: b # n/r will be considered; l/b is irrelevant
+     b9: a # error: cannot apply byte endianness
-      r6: c # undefined behavior: shares bits with previous byte
+     r6: b # error: shares bits with previous byte
-      16: d # l/b will be considered; n/r is irrelevant
-      10: e # undefined behavior: spec does not finish on a byte boundary
+     10: c # error: spec does not finish on a byte boundary

--  When using an irrelevant option, binaryparse should generate a **warning**
--  When switching bit-endian between 2 unaligned reads binaryparse should generate an **exception**
--  When spec does not end on a byte boundary, binaryparse should either generate an **exception** or pad the last byte with zeros and generate a **warning**

 Repetition
 ~~~~~~~~~~